BrettFraley/BrettFraley.github.io/_posts/2024-01-13-software-developers-wearing-cleats-and-shin-guards.md

-a developer uses and may prepare before practice, and Imagine them saying, "I need to wash my practice jersey, find my other cleat, get my shin guards on, my ball, the practice cones, water bottle, snacks for my teamates and get to practice!
+a developer uses and may prepare before practice, and Imagine them saying, "I need to wash my practice jersey, find my other cleat, get my shin guards on, my ball, the practice cones, water bottle, snacks for my teammates and get to practice!
 We have a big game on saturday, it's a tournament!"

 Software folks are always learning and practicing new technologies.